Skip links

 Liquidity Crises Effects

-Reason 8: Correlation with Traditional Markets
+Reason 8: Correlation with traditional markets

 Bitcoin’s correlation with stocks has increased dramatically since 2020.
 It now often moves in sync with the S&P 500 and Nasdaq, especially during market stress.